 The financial decisions women make throughout their lives can impact their financial position in later years.
 With this in mind, here are some things you can do to take control at each stage of your life journey.

 Generally speaking, the gender pay gap puts women on the back foot as soon as they enter the workforce.
 Although there may be greater equality between the sexes than ever before, women’s average salaries are still 17.3% lower than those of men doing the same job.

 This highlights how important it is for women to be able to budget if they want to build their savings and get ahead.

 Women are still more likely than men to take time out of the workforce to raise kids, which means they receive less in employer super contributions during their careers.
 This leads to a significant super gap – men have an average super balance of $292,500 when they retire compared to $138,150 for women.

 That’s why you need to prepare carefully for your career breaks, and top up your super either before or after to make up any shortfalls.
-The Government’s Parental Leave Calculator and Career Break Super Calculator make it easier to plan your finances around having a family.
-Visit https://www.moneysmart.gov.au/tools-and-resources to access these calculators.
+The Government’s have some great tools to make it easier to plan your finances around having a family.
+Visit https://www.moneysmart.gov.au/tools-and-resources to access these tools and calculators.

 Paying off debts